sumanta62/Online-course/README.md

 # Getting Started with Dentist Exparte

-This project was bootstrapped with [Dentist Exparte](https://detist-expert.web.app).
+This project was bootstrapped with [react app](https://peaceful-platypus-b12f11.netlify.app/).

 ## Details Description